dillbyrne/random-agent-spoofer/README.md

 - Option to set the random profile timer.
 - Option to allow users to use temporary email services for one time signups when invoked on an input box (6 services currently available).

-## Localizations

-- da-DK
-- de-DE
-- en-US
-- es-ES
-- fr-FR
-- it-IT
-- ja
-- ko
-- nn-NO
-- pl
-- pt-PT
-- ru
-- sv-SE
-- zh-CN

-Please get in touch if you would like to translate RAS to your language or improve an existing one.

 ## Wiki

 Please see the [wiki](https://github.com/dillbyrne/random-agent-spoofer/wiki) for installation instructions, a user guide and ideas for contributing.